IceCream0910/myown-tts/README.md

-# MyOwn-TTS
+# Taein-TTS
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description

-MyOwn-TTS is a project aimed at creating a text-to-speech (TTS) system that reads sentences in your own voice.
+Taein-TTS is a project aimed at creating a text-to-speech (TTS) system that reads sentences in my own voice.
 This repository includes pre-trained models that have been trained using my voice.

 ## Table of Contents